sinch/docs/docs/conversation/conversation-getting-started/conversation-instagram-setup.md

 ---
-title: Setting up Instagram and Facebook to allow sending messages
+title: Setting up Instagram and Facebook Platforms to allow sending messages
 excerpt: >-
-  In this guide, you will learn how to set up everything on Facebook and Instagram before sending messages
+  In this guide, you will learn how to set up everything on Facebook and Instagram Platforms before sending/receiving messages using Sinch Conversation API.
 hidden: false
 ---

-Before you start sending messages using the Instagram Messaging API, you will need access to the following:
+Before you start sending test messages to your Instagram business account, you will need access to the following:

 * [An Instagram business account that will receive and send messages](#create-an-instagram-business-account)
 * [A Facebook page connected with that account](#create-a-facebook-page)